 Plants vs. Zombies was originally released as a flash game on PopCap's website.
 It is also available as an installable game PC, Mac, and iOS devices.
 However, the versions available on iOS devices only contain Adventure mode and lack the modes available in the other versions.
 The iPad version of the game, named Plants vs. Zombies HD features higher resolution graphics over the iPhone and iPod Touch version.
 The game was released on XBLA on September 8th, 2010.
 The Xbox 360 version has been available bundled in a retail disk with Zuma and Peggle since September 28th, 2010.

 Plants vs Zombies is a tower defense game.
-The player saves up resources (solar energy) to buy and place plants on a 5x9 grid that represents their lawn.
+The player saves up resources (solar energy, or Sun) to buy and place plants on a 5x9 grid that represents their lawn.
 Zombies slowly move from the right of the screen to the player's house on the left.
 Unlike most tower defense games, the zombies generally move in a straight path along the grid.
 Over the course of the game, the player earns and buys additional plants.
 The player is only allowed to use a certain number of plants in a level.
 At the beginning of every level, the player must choose which plants to use.
 There are a variety of unique plants to choose from, ranging between multiple types of offensive and defensive plants.

 The goal of the game is to prevent the zombies from reaching your home and eating your brains.
 Each level has a column of lawnmowers, pool cleaners, or roof cleaners that serve as a final line of defense.
 If a zombie manages to get through every obstacle in its way then one of the defenses is triggered and all enemies in that row are automatically destroyed.
 Their is only one defensive machine in each row and each one can only be used once per level.
 Lawnmowers are automatically given to the player, but pool and roof cleaners must be purchased from the game's shop.
 If a single zombie manages to make it past the final line of defense the player loses.